CesarIgnacio/Squirrel-Sighting-Lab4/README.md

 ### SquirrelAPI folder

-It contains instructions for installations and setting up your local development environment along with the sample .json package files and the main program for our API.
+It contains instructions for installations and setting up your local development environment along with the sample .json package files, the makefile, and, the main program for our API.

 ### Quiz 4 folder